FreddieGilbraith/ingrates/docs/src/guide.md

 ## Communicating outside the system

 So far we've explored a lot of cool functionality, and you're probably starting to get an idea of how you could build some pretty complex systems using ingrates' actor model.
 But there always eventually comes a time when the system you're developing has to talk to the outside world.
 This might mean talking to _another different actor system_ running in another process, or on another machine, or talking to _a completly different bit of code_ like our UI library, or a REST API.
-We're going to explore how [transports] can be used to achieve both these goals
+We're going to explore how [transports] can be used to achieve this goal.

 ### Talking to another actor system